onpreya-kswk/Olist-ecommerce-insights/README.md

 # Olist-ecommerce-insights

-Analysis of Olist E-Commerce using PostgreSQL and Python to optimize marketing, payment strategy, and delivery performance.
+Analysis of Olist E-Commerce using PostgreSQL to optimize marketing, payment strategy, and delivery performance.

 ## Setting up the database (Step 0 in ingestion.sql)